Background pattern

 Form and route of administration

-Imraldi is administered subcutaneously.
-For use instructions, see section 7.
+Imraldi is injected under the skin (subcutaneously).
+For instructions for use, see section 7.

 If you use more Imraldi than you should

-If you accidentally inject Imraldi more frequently than you should, inform your doctor or pharmacist that you have used more than necessary.
-Always carry the medication box with you, even if it is empty.
+If you accidentally inject Imraldi more frequently than you should, you must inform your doctor or pharmacist that you have used more than necessary.
+Always carry the medicine box with you, even if it is empty.

 If you forget to use Imraldi

-If you forget to administer an injection, inject the next dose of Imraldi as soon as you remember.
-Then, administer the next dose as usual, as if you had not forgotten a dose.
+If you forget to administer an injection, you should inject the next dose of Imraldi as soon as you remember.
+Then, the next dose will be administered as usual, as if you had not forgotten a dose.

 The decision to stop using Imraldi should be discussed with your doctor.
 Your symptoms may return after stopping treatment.